AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/using-the-person-detail-page.md

 | Microsoft Lead Field |Built-in Microsoft fields. |
 | Activity Log |All activities related to the person. |

+>[!NOTE]
+>
+>You can also see Opportunity info [inserted via API](http://developers.marketo.com/rest-api/lead-database/opportunities/) for instances that are not synced with a CRM.

 ## Editing a Field {#editing-a-field}

 Many fields are editable.
 To update a person's information, type in a new value and click outside the field to save.